-How Long Does It Take For Frozen Pipes To Unfreeze?
+How Long Does It Take for Pipes to Unfreeze?

 By the time your pipes have frozen, you have a dire situation.
 “How long does it take for pipes to unfreeze?” might feel like anyone’s guess.
 You can choose to wait and hope for rising temperatures to solve the issue or you can take steps to speed up the process.